csxq0605/pku-aiprogramming/README.md

 # pku-aiprogramming
-Homework for course Programming in Artificial intelligence, Peking University in 2023.
+Homework for course Programming in Artificial Intelligence, Peking University in 2023.